changyangloong/pyinstaller_example/README.md

  Demonstration of pyinstaller usage, the demonstration is done using cmd prompt windows.
 Video is attached for reference.

 ## Pre-requisite (tested version)
-Make sure these 2 package are in system
+Make sure these 2 packages are in system
 Python >= 3.6.8
 Virtualenv >= 20.0.27